-Scroll down to find out about our different sections: Aeration, Beneficial Bacteria, Algaecides, Service and Web Orders.
+Scroll down to find out about our different sections: Aeration, Beneficial Bacteria, Algaecides, De-icing with Thawline and Kasco, Service and Web Orders.

 Should I turn off my aeration system in the winter?

 Yes, if you want to skate on your pond you should turn off the compressor.
 If the compressor location is not heated, unplug the compressor from the tubing and store it in a warm place for winter.
 If there is fish in the pond, you can leave it going if you want to continue moving to oxygenate the water.
 Be sure to install some DANGER THIN ICE signs around your pond.
 In neighborhoods with children we recommend you turn it off.

 Is it best to aerate all day and night or just at night?

 If you can aerate all the time, this is best.
 Some ponds however are very shallow or are in full sun.
 In these cases you may want to aerate using a timer, during the coolest times in the day (evening).